-Are you ready to get your first dog?
-Welcome to the wonderful world of dogs!
 Becoming a first-time dog owner is exciting but it can also be a bit overwhelming.
 There are so many different dogs out there and it's hard to know how to choose the right one.
 Before you take home the next adorable puppy you see, there are a few things to consider.

-Which Dog Fits Your Lifestyle?
+Choosing a Dog That Fits Your Lifestyle

 01 of 10